 By 1962, the poor immigrant was driving around Chicago turning heads and dreaming of his next design.
 Le Shabble was followed by Le Trieste, a car he would drive throughout Europe.

 Le Trieste drew the attention of crowds that required police crowd control at times.

-“The only thing the polizia wanted to know was,” How fast will it go?”
+“The only thing the police wanted to know was,” How fast will it go?”
 It even inspired movie makers!
-The Le Trieste design was featured for the ’71 motion picture Le Mans staring Steve McQueen.
+The Le Trieste design was featured for the ’71 motion picture Le Mans starring Steve McQueen.